 Parents and caregivers are the first introductions to censorship children experience.
 Curating books with delight and care, presenting the world to children through our choices.
 Parents often tell me that middle-grade books are too heavy and too emotional.
-Leaving the safe pages of picture books for the complexities of a broader world isn’t always easy.
+Leaving picture books’ safe pages for the broader world’s complexities isn’t always easy.

-Children will experience pain, hurt feelings, they will experience or see racism first hand, they will hear words not spoken in your home, they will see boys kissing boys, and most healthy children will experience puberty. ( some of the reasons for banned books).
+Children will experience pain and hurt feelings; they will experience or see racism firsthand; they will hear words not spoken in their home; they will see boys kissing boys, and most healthy children will experience puberty. (some of the reasons for banned books).